antwanvdm/block-o-block/README.md

 4. Run `npm run watch` in the root folder
 5. Have a web server running with the `/docs` folder as root folder
 6. Add the `dev/config.json` file as it isn't part of the git code.
 Contents should look like the following code.
-You can set the first `dataService` to `false` if configuring mLabs api takes way too much time :-)
+You can set the `mLab` property to `false` if configuring the mLab api takes way too much time :-)
 ```
 {
   "game": {